agl-alexglopez/agl-alexglopez/README.md

 I recently finished implementing the well-known [PintOS](https://www.scs.stanford.edu/24wi-cs212/labs/project.html) kernel and operating system in C. This was a fun and challenging endeavor, especially with some of Stanford University's unique requirements in implementation through the CS212 course offering.
 From this work I have found a new interest in developing low level libraries to make systems programming easier and more pleasant.
 These projects started as extensions to the base operating system provided libraries and have developed into libraries under active development.

 - [`str_view`](https://github.com/agl-alexglopez/str_view) - A string helper library providing read only string handling, searching, and tokenization in C (now available through [vcpkg](https://github.com/microsoft/vcpkg)).
-- [`tree-lib`](https://github.com/agl-alexglopez/tree-lib) - An exploration of different data structures supported by various types of trees in C. This library will likely expand to encompass a more general suite of data structures with a wide variety of implementations.
+- [`C Container Collection (ccc)`](https://github.com/agl-alexglopez/ccc) - A collection of containers written in C with a focus on memory flexibility and programmer control.

 ## What's Old?